Examination Regulations and Procedures

 All GCSE Candidates must:

-- Read and fully understand the JCQ Notice to Candidates
+- Read and fully understand the JCQ Notice to Candidates at the back of this booklet.

 - Understand Controlled Assessment and Non Examination assessment regulations and sign a declaration that authenticates work as your own.